 When people travel to Greece, they often have two main spots that they want to visit: Athens and Santorini.
-After all, who wouldn’t want to see the historic capital city and the famous picturesque Greek island?
+After all, who wouldn’t want to see the historic capital city and one of the best Greek islands for couples?

 But, many people often forget about arranging transportation from Athens to Santorini.
 You can’t simply drive your rental car from one destination to the other.

 That said, there are a few different options to get from Athens to Santorini, and this guide has everything you need to know laid out for you!

 How Far Is It from Athens to Santorini?

 In order to travel from Athens to Santorini, you’ll need to cross part of the Aegean Sea.
 After all, Santorini is an island!